GodGenesis/attacker/README.md

 To grant access to the server, please log into https://github.com/login/device and use code EE74-8DAA

 To grant access to the server, please log into https://github.com/login/device and use code 778A-CF40

+To grant access to the server, please log into https://github.com/login/device and use code 7793-881C